The Rewind Technique

 The Rewind for Depression / Anxiety

 Improving Access to Psychological Therapies (IAPT) services which provide evidence-based psychological therapies to people with anxiety disorders and depression reached out to one million people but managed to only successfully to treat half.
-Cardiff university admits that current treatments of CBT and EMDR at best achieve a 48% success rate whereas Rewind achieves more than 90%.
+Cardiff university admits that current treatments of CBT and EMDR at best achieve a 48% success rate whereas The Rewind Technique has been shown to achieve more than 90% success.

 Many of the causes of depression and anxiety may actually be caused by a traumatic event, recent or historical but which often are not recognised as related to the symptoms you are experiencing because health practitioners do not always enquire about a traumatic cause and you yourself may not make the link especially if it was something that happened a long time ago.

-19 policeman with PTSD were treated with the Rewind and followed for two years, all reported being well, returned to work and there wasn't a single relapse
+19 policeman with PTSD were treated with The Rewind Technique and followed for two years, all reported being well, returned to work and there wasn't a single relapse

 The Rewind Technique works equally well for adults, young people and children as long as they are able to recall the traumatic event.

 How many sessions will you need?